-Consumers consistently identify the need for greater investment in peer workers to help increase understanding of treatment and psycho-social support options and to provide support for people in acute care and in the community22.
-Consumers also identify the need for greater investment in a culturally competent workforce across the region23.
+Consumers consistently identify the need for greater investment in peer workers to help increase understanding of treatment and psycho-social support options and to provide support for people in acute care and in the community.
+Consumers also identify the need for greater investment in a culturally competent workforce across the region.
 There is a lack, and uneven distribution, of key mental health professionals across the region.
-This includes psychologists and other allied mental healthcare professionals^{33&34}.
-There is also a clear shortage of psychiatry services^{27,26&33}, more so in Lithgow and Penrith LGAs37.
-Access to paediatric psychologists and psychiatrists, credentialed mental health nurses, mental health nurse practitioners and mental health services available after hours and on weekends are all limited^{33&35}.
+This includes psychologists and other allied mental healthcare professionals17-18.
+There is also a clear shortage of psychiatry services, in particular in Lithgow LGA.
+Access to paediatric psychologists and psychiatrists, credentialed mental health nurses, mental health nurse practitioners and mental health services available after hours and on weekends are all limited.
 The identification of these workforce shortages has been based on analysis of the National Mental Health Service Planning Framework (NMHSPF), using the best available evidence and expert opinion, and assumptions about how services are organised and delivered.

-To ensure the success of the objectives of this plan, a collaborative approach to workforce planning and capacity development will be needed.
-The workforce needs to be appropriately skilled, experienced, and supported to deliver equitably distributed, high-quality and sustainable mental health services that meet the needs of consumers, carers and family members.
+To ensure the success of the objectives of this plan a collaborative approach to workforce planning and capacity development will be needed.
+The workforce needs to be appropriately skilled, experienced and supported to deliver equitably distributed, high-quality and sustainable mental health services that meet the needs of consumers, carers and family members.